angular/angular/aio/content/guide/testing-components-scenarios.md

 That's too much effort just to answer a few simple questions about links.

 This section describes two techniques for minimizing the setup.
-Use them, alone or in combination, to stay focused on the testing the primary component.
+Use them, alone or in combination, to stay focused on testing the primary component.

 {@a stub-component}